Top 3 Financial Statements in Excel: Income Statement, Balance Sheet & Cash Flow

 But the report you see in the image above is not your regular cash flow statement.
-Most cash flow statements consist of nothing but plain numbers in a chart, which makes them extremely difficult to read.
+Most cash flow statements contain nothing but plain numbers in a chart, making them extremely difficult to read.
 This one, on the other hand, includes powerful elements that make it easily understandable at just a glance.
 Let's have a look at what some of them are.

 Key elements of an actionable cash flow statement

 The above cash flow statement is a feature-rich report that uses a waterfall chart on the actual value to illustrate how various categories affect cash flow.
-Additionally, it displays absolute variances which show how actual results deviate from the plan and previous year's numbers.
+Additionally, it displays absolute variances, which show how actual results deviate from the plan and the previous year's numbers.

 Once again, the report is structured to clearly show how individual elements combine into larger groups, using subtotals and calculations.

-Having a clear picture of your cash flow allows you to quickly gauge the overall financial health of your business and make better decisions when it comes to hiring, equipment purchases, expansion, or salaries.
+Having a clear picture of your cash flow allows you to quickly gauge the overall financial health of your business and make better decisions regarding hiring, equipment purchases, expansion, or salaries.